jcnt/jcnt.github.io/_posts/2015-07-12-getting-started-cloud-manager.md

 ![Cloud Arch](/assets/2015-07-12-getting-started-cloud-manager/cloud-arch.png)

 Cloud Manager is pretty easy to setup, in fact, in this article I'm going to show the easiest option to consume it.
-Gererally speaking there are two ways to get it:
+Gererally speaking there are two ways to get Cloud Manager:

 - Download from the NetApp Support site
 - Deploy from Amazon Marketspace